 Spider-Man wasn't apart of this plan.
 Or, if he was, they did an amazing (ha!) job of hiding it.
 As soon as Spider-Man's inclusion was announced, Marvel had to move back a bunch of dates to accommodate his own movie in Phase Two.
 That's merely the tip of the iceberg.

 Is it possible to pull off?
-Oh yes, absolutely, but it's hard.
-And last minute additions a la Spider-Man 3 have burned me.
-Oh, speaking of Spider-Man 3!
+Oh yes, absolutely, but it's hard

 In the various press releases, it seemed that it was a pretty big point of order that Sony still had a hand in helping with creative control.
 Now that could have just been bluster and Kevin Fiege's word will vastly outweigh those at Sony.
 Which should be the way of things.
 Sony has proven their ineptitude and I don't think Marvel would agree to something that could hurt their universe, but I worry.

 I worry that they'll want to stick in Spider-Man all over the place.
 I worry that they'll want a million different Spider-Man characters in the stand alone movie so they can branch off of there too.
 I worry that Sony will want to continue on as business as usual, but now they can have Iron Man show up when they need to.